ckeditor/ckeditor5/packages/ckeditor5-watchdog/docs/features/watchdog.md

 ```

 <info-box>
-	Note that the context watchdog passes this configuration to the added editors.
+	Note that the context watchdog passes its configuration to the added editors.
 </info-box>

 ## Limitations